 If there were a laboratory to train America鈥檚 future Thomas Edisons and Marie Curies of the world, it might look a lot like a project-based classroom.
 Learning with a project in mind gets students thinking about the tasks and resources they need to take to complete a goal.

 In a project-based learning classroom, the teacher鈥檚 role is to guide, not to give students the answers to their questions.
-If a student needs to draft engineering plans on a computer, for example, he or she would have to master computer design software first.
+If a student needs to draft engineering plans using design software, for example, he or she would have to master the program first.

-鈥淲hat we鈥檙e trying to do is teach kids to be problem-solvers, to think creatively,鈥澛爏aid Anne Jones, senior vice president and chief program officer at , a nonprofit that provides science, technology, engineering, and mathematics (STEM) curriculum used at over 4,200 黄色apps nationwide. 鈥淚f there鈥檚 an obstacle in their way, and they know this is the right thing to do, kids figure it out.
+鈥淲hat we鈥檙e trying to do is teach kids to be problem-solvers, to think creatively,鈥 said Anne Jones, senior vice president and chief program officer at , a nonprofit that provides science, technology, engineering, and mathematics (STEM) curriculum used at over 12,200 黄色apps nationwide. 鈥淚f there鈥檚 an obstacle in their way, and they know this is the right thing to do, kids figure it out.
 They partner with another 黄色app.
 They partner with a company.鈥

 Patent-worthy projects

-- In a classroom in Milwaukee, a student led a team to develop a biomedical device to help handicapped people and post-surgery patients stand up easily.
+• In a classroom in Milwaukee, a student-led team developed a biomedical device to help handicapped people and post-surgery patients stand up easily.

 鈥淚t was hands-on, and it suits the way I learn better,鈥 Delorio said. 鈥淚 prefer to touch and feel it rather than learn about it from a book.鈥